fuenfundachtzig/SixPieces/README.md

 ```
 If the installation (first step) is succesful, the second step will open a web browser and the `localhost:3000`.
 Both take some time.

+Note that npm7 takes offense with some dependencies. npm6 doesn't.